mrocklin/blog/_posts/work/2015-02-13-Towards-OOC-Slicing-and-Stacking.md

 (4, 721, 1440)
 {% endhighlight %}

-The shape there is four measurements per day (24h / 6h), 720 measurements
+The shape corresponds to four measurements per day (24h / 6h), 720 measurements
 North/South (180 / 0.25) and 1440 measurements East/West (360/0.25).
 There are
 365 files.

 Great!
-Lets collect these under one logical dask array, concatenating along the first time axis.
+We collect these under one logical dask array, concatenating along the time axis.

 {% highlight Python %}
 >>> from glob import glob